AAKESHRAJRAMESH/Intel-Unnati-Industrial-Training-Project/README.md

 - Run the dataset creating python file, to create dataset.
 - Then run the prediction file to train, test, evaluate.
 - Then give inputs to predict.
+- Sample datasets are also present in the project folder.